LoretaE/Mortgages/README.md

 ### Mortage distribution in all districts by age

-In all districts contractual mortgage amount of the majority of clients, aged by 18-55 years, were from 50000 - 100000 euros till 500000, 25% of such mortgages were up to 1 mln euros.
-Clients, older than 55 years, have lower mortgages - majority from 50 000 to 100 000 euros, ang just few of them have higher mortgages.
+In all districts, the majority of contractual mortgages for clients aged 18-55 years ranged from €50,000 (€100,000) to €500,000, 25% of such mortgages amounting to €1 million.
+The mortgages of clients aged over 55 were smaller - the majority between €50,000 to €100,000, and only a small number of clients had larger mortgages.
-Amounts of compulsory mortgage are significantly lower - majority up to 50 000 euros.
-A quarter of clients aged by 25-85 and just few younger clients have compulsory mortgage up to 100 Keuros.
+Compulsory mortgage amounts are much lower - the majority up to €50,000.
+A quarter of clients aged between 25 and 85 and only a few younger clients have a compulsory mortgage up to €100,000.

 ![img.png](Images%2Fimg.png)